wix-incubator/bower-auto-release/README.md

 ### Your package is automatically registered to bower

-Once you're build is complete, your package can be installed with -
+Once you're build is complete in CI, your package can be installed with -
 ```sh
 bower install package-name
 ```